blackbaud/stache2-docs/src/app/support/changelog/2018-04/index.md

 - Refactored Table of Contents and Page Anchor components. [#441](https://github.com/blackbaud/stache2/pull/441) - Thanks [@Blackbaud-StacyCarlos](https://github.com/Blackbaud-StacyCarlos)!
   - Fixed a bug where the TOC would not load links until the user scrolled.
   - Refactored the page anchors to allow nested anchors from child components to still load in the TOC.
-- Fixed a bug that caused tutorial card headers to have too much space above the title when the Omnibar was present. [#440](https://github.com/blackbaud/stache2/pull/440)
+- Fixed a bug that caused tutorial card headers to have too much space above the title when the omnibar was present. [#440](https://github.com/blackbaud/stache2/pull/440)

 ## 2.5.2 (2018-4-11)